Treating a yeast infection is no picnic- especially when you’re pregnant.

 Next, I wanna share my candida story with you, the short and sweet version, and then I’ll talk about what I did to overcome candida naturally.

-My Story of Overcoming Candida Naturally
+My Story of Treating a Yeast Infection Naturally

 With my first pregnancy, I was so excited, and I did everything right.
 I took my prenatals, ate very healthy, and went to all my doctor/midwife appointments.
 When I was pregnant with my second baby, I did the same things, but I was a bit more lax with my diet.
 Sure it was healthy, but I wasn’t as strict on myself as I was with my first pregnancy.